-MSNE students are allowed to change their research Advisors, but must do so expediently since this may delay graduation.
-A student who is considering changing Advisor will need approval from the Department Chair.
+MSNE students can change their research Advisors but must do so expediently since this may delay graduation.
+A student considering changing advisors will need approval from the department chair.
 Request to change Advisor form.

 Transfer of Graduate Program: go to General Announcements-Academic Policies & Procedures.
 If MSNE students would like to change their degree programs, these are the options available: